-For example, two-thirds of executives surveyed said they anticipate their organizations making cutbacks in their environmental efforts in the event of an economic downturn.
-And 38 percent say lack of buy-in and/or accountability from the CEO or other senior leaders is preventing their companies from taking more concrete actions to address climate change.
+For example, two-thirds of executives surveyed said they anticipate their organisations making cutbacks in their environmental efforts in the event of an economic downturn.
+And 38 per cent say lack of buy-in and/or accountability from the CEO or other senior leaders is preventing their companies from taking more concrete actions to address climate change.

 While it’s still too early to know what the long-term effects of the COVID-19 pandemic will be from an environmental perspective, this moment could very well represent a crucial crossroads in our future environmental sustainability efforts.

-This report offers recommendations for how organizations can start to make environmental sustainability fundamental to their operations.
-We think these recommendations will continue to be relevant as organizations look to reset and rebuild after the pandemic.
+This report offers recommendations for how organisations can start to make environmental sustainability fundamental to their operations.
+We think these recommendations will continue to be relevant as organiaations look to reset and rebuild after the pandemic.